-Chewing your food is the first mechanical step in digestion and super important as saliva contains the enzyme amylase which begins the chemical breakdown of a very difficult to digest starch called amylose.
+Chewing your food is the first mechanical step in digestion and super crucial.
+Saliva contains the digestive enzyme amylase to break down the starch called amylose.
 Taking the time to thoroughly chew and mix your food with saliva until the food is liquified in the mouth will allow for sufficient surface area for the salivary enzyme to amylase to begin the breakdown of carbohydrates.

-Bloating is a very common symptom of sibo and incomplete carbohydrate digestion that can be due to not chewing food properly.
-If there is a large amount of undigested carbohydrates in the small intestine this provides an excess of fuel for our gut bacteria to feed and ferment upon which then results in excess gas that causes bloating and indigestion.
-By chewing your food this helps to ensure the breakdown of carbohydrates so that these carbohydrates are broken down into small enough particles so that they can be absorbed by the body and not fermented upon but gut bacteria.
+Bloating is a common symptom of SIBO and incomplete carbohydrate digestion due to not chewing food properly.
+Suppose there is a large amount of undigested carbohydrates in the small intestine.
+In that case, this provides an excess of fuel for our gut bacteria to feed and ferment upon, resulting in excess gas that causes bloating and indigestion.
+I cannot stress the importance of chewing food enough to ensure the breakdown of carbohydrates into small enough particles to be absorbed by the body and not fermented upon but gut bacteria.

-When carbohydrates or any food for that matter are not properly broken down the large undigested food can impact the gut lining and contribute to the gut lining becoming leaky.
+When carbohydrates or any food is not chewed, the large undigested food can impact the gut lining and contribute to the gut lining becoming leaky.

-The enzyme amylase is needed to breakdown the more difficult to digest starch called amylose which is found in lower glycemic foods such as basmati rice, pasta, wheat, corn, oats, barley, most potatoes and bananas.
-These foods are difficult to digest and absorb if there is a deficiency in the amylose enzyme.
+The enzyme amylase is needed to break down the more challenging to digest starch called amylose.
+Amylose is found in lower glycemic foods such as basmati rice, pasta, wheat, corn, oats, barley, most potatoes, and bananas.
+These foods are difficult to digest and absorb if the amylase enzyme is deficient.

-If these foods that are high in the difficult to digest starch amylose are not properly broken down they will provide fuel for bacteria associated with SIBO to metabolize and ferment upon which contributes to digestive symptoms associated with SIBO and amylose malabsorption.
+If these foods high in the difficult-to-digest starch amylose are not properly broken down, they will provide fuel for bacteria to ferment on, thus worsening symptoms of SIBO.

-Saliva contains the enzyme amylase which helps to breakdown amylose but the salivary enzyme needs time to work along with surface area to work upon which is why chewing your food slowly is so important especially if you notice that these carbohydrate foods that are high in amylose are problematic for you.
+Saliva contains the enzyme amylase, which helps to break down amylose.
+Still, the salivary enzyme needs time to work along with a surface area to work upon, so chewing your food slowly is so important, especially if you notice that these carbohydrate foods that are high in amylose are problematic for you.

 The addition of digestive enzymes can be very beneficial for optimizing digestion and preventing bloating and the overgrowth of bacteria in the small intestine.
-If you know that you eat to quickly, on the run or when stressed out the first step is to sit down, take a couple of deep breaths to stimulate the parasympathetic nervous system required for digestion and to slowly chew your food.
+If you know that you eat too quickly, on the run or when stressed out, the first step is to sit down, take a couple of deep breaths to stimulate the parasympathetic nervous system required for digestion.
+You will avoid various symptoms of not chewing your food enough by simply taking the time to chew and enjoy your food.
 Your digestive system will be thanking you!